yingqichao/robustly_hiding_images_into_images/README.md

 To train the networks from scratch, please run "bash ./run_rumor.sh".
 RTX 3090 is able to hold batch size 16.

-This paper is current under review.
+This paper has been accepted by ICIP 2022.
 Feel free to contact shinydotcom@163.com if you encounter any problem.
 Thanks.